jed/building-brooklynjs/README.md

 But there is one lesson I've learned from the past two years of helping build a successful community:

-**Mutual wins amplify effort.**

-In other words, building community became much easier wherever we found situations in which all actors had an ongoing incentive to participate.
+**Mutual wins amplify effort.** In other words, building community became much easier wherever we found situations in which all actors had an ongoing incentive to participate.
 Here are some examples from my experience:

 - It would have been financially safer to let a tech company host BrooklynJS, but because the venue we chose ([61 Local][61local]) has a direct financial incentive to accommodate us, they've helped us immeasurably in growing the event.

-- It would have been less challenging to fill speaker slots with developers that look like me (a straight white dude), but diversity is self-sustaining: the best way to attract a wide variety of speakers and attendees is by projecting the variety you seek.
+- It would have been less challenging to fill speaker slots with developers that look like me (a straight white dude), but diversity is self-sustaining: the best way to attract a wide variety of speakers and attendees is through the social proof of projecting the variety you seek.

-- It would have been simpler to use off-the-shelf paper tickets instead of slaving over a laser cutter to prototype wooden Metrocards, but XXXXXXXXX
+- It would have been simpler to use off-the-shelf paper tickets instead of slaving over a laser cutter to prototype wooden Metrocards, but once we outsourced production, we were able to increase net donations by providing a memento that our attendees actually wanted to keep.

-TODO

 [61events]: http://61local.com/events/month
 [61local]: http://www.61local.com